At a Glance

 It's faster than the hottest professional gas unit, with a far better simmer and instant response.

-In this article, you will learn about the most reliable induction cooktop brands based on 37,000 service calls logged by our service team last year.
+In this article, you will learn about the most reliable induction cooktop brands based on over 40,000 service calls logged by our service team last year.

-Unlike most review sites, you will understand reliability based on how induction works in your home, not predictive analytics or clever marketing.
+Unlike most review sites, you will understand reliability based on how induction works in your home.

 How We Calculate Induction Cooktop Reliability

 Our reliability measurement is a pretty simple formula.
-We have 33 service techs averaging eight calls a day, five days a week, with 12 workings on Saturday.
+We have 35 service technicians averaging eight calls a day, five days a week, with 12 working on Saturday.

-We count every time our service tech enters a home as a service call, no matter if it's for minor or major issues.
+We count every time our service technician enters a home as a service call, no matter if it's for minor or major issues.

-Based on a minimum of 10 induction cooktops sold, the most reliable induction cooktop brands are Miele, Wolf, and the BSH Home Appliances, the manufacturer of Bosch, Thermador, and Bosch Benchmark.
+Based on a minimum of 40 induction cooktops sold, the most reliable induction cooktop brands are Wolf, Thermador, and KitchenAid.

-Wolf is excellent as well.
+Wolf is excellent.
 It is also the house favorite from our chef.
-The four left-hand burners can all be joined for one large, powerful burner to cook a large pot or pan.
+The four left-hand burners can all be joined for one large, powerful burner to cook a large pot or pan on their 36-inch unit.

 Read More: Best 36-Inch Induction Cooktops